 A website is one of the best ways to leverage education-based selling.
 Education-based selling is one of the most effective content strategies to pursue.

 Josh Kaufman, the author of the Personal MBA, defines education-based selling as "the process of making your prospects better and more informed customers.
 By investing time and energy in making your customers smarter, you simultaneously build trust and make them more interested in your offer."

-Essentially, by producing valuable content on your websites such as helpful blogs, videos, how-to guides, and ebooks, you can increase your brand reach, build trust with your audience and close more sales.
+Essentially, by producing valuable content on your website such as helpful blogs, videos, how-to guides, and ebooks, you can increase your brand reach, build trust with your audience and close more sales.